topasmc/topas-docs/parameters/geometry/specialized.rst

 .. image:: MLC_1.png

 Illustrations for TOPAS MLC dimensions.
-User can define arbitrary number of leaves with different width of each leaf.
-TOPAS detects the leaves collision when it is built and leaf is repositioned by Time Features operations.
+The user can define an arbitrary number of leaves with different width of each leaf.
+TOPAS detects leaf collision when it is built and leaves are repositioned by :ref:`time_feature` operations.

 Here is a complete set of the parameters for the above TOPAS MLC (see :ref:`example_special_mlc` example)::